nawab312/DevOpsToolBox/OIDC.md

 ## The Complete OIDC Flow — From Click to Verified Identity

+OIDC is used for authentication — it allows applications to verify a user’s identity using an external Identity Provider like Google or Okta, typically through ID tokens (JWTs).
+It’s commonly used in SSO, social login, and cloud identity federation

 There are 4 actors in every OIDC flow.
 Remember these:

 ```